dedefer/mailru-im-command-bot/README.md

 [ACCESS] [user_id]@[chat_id] /example_command elapsed=0.1s
 ```

-If an exception occured bot will write the error into log, send `'some error occured'` to user and report error to users in `alert_to` list.
+If an exception occurred bot will write the error into log, send `'some exception occurred'` to user and report error to users in `alert_to` list.